daos-stack/daos/utils/docker/cloud/README.md

 # DAOS in Docker

-This document describes how to build and deploy base Docker images for running application using a DAOS storage system.
-The DAOS agent should be run on the docker host and some resources should be shared with its containers.
+This document describes different ways to build and deploy base Docker images for running application using a DAOS storage system.

 ## Prerequisites